 Of course, you might not feel up to taking an active role in anything.
 You might have doubts that treatment will help.
 But push yourself.
 Depression can make you feel powerless.
 Taking charge of your treatment is one way to feel in control again.

 Here are some tips.

 - Stick with it.
-Treatment won't work right away.
+Treatment usually won't work right away.
 Antidepressants may not take effect for four to six weeks.
-In some cases, a medication may not work and you'll need to try another.
+In some cases, a medication may not work and you'll need to try another, or possibly a combination of medicines.
 Therapy can take a while, too.
 But don't despair.
 If you give them time, these treatments are very likely to help.
 When a depressed person gets the right medicine, at the right dose, and takes it long enough, treatment succeeds about 70% of the time.
 But you and your doctor may need to try quite a few treatments before landing on the right therapy for you.